-Perth to Ningaloo Reef – a rite of passage for Western Australians and an absolute bucket-list-worthy road trip for the rest of us.
+Perth to Exmouth – a rite of passage for Western Australians and an absolute bucket-list-worthy road trip for the rest of us.
 Clocking up 1200km without crossing a border feels sensationally freeing, and the drive up the stunning Coral Coast is a blend of dazzling views and dizzying straights that lead to a World-Heritage listed oceanic paradise.
 Without a doubt, one of the most beautiful holiday destinations this land of plenty has to offer – and better yet, it’s whale shark season on the reef right now.

 It may be daunting and difficult to believe that two full days of driving in one direction will barely cross the half-way mark of WA’s coastline, but the sheer expansiveness of this journey is part of what makes it a once-in-a-lifetime trip.
 Take some time off, and enjoy it.
 One of the most important things when setting off for a trip of this size is ensuring your 4WD capabilities – and the Brand-New Mazda BT-50 is sorted with traction control, hill descent control, hill launch assist and a rear diff lock – making it the perfect steed.